-THE PRODUCT IS CE-MARKED AND IN CLINICAL PHASE
+THE PRODUCT IS FDA CLEARED AND IN CLINICAL PHASE

-EndoDrill® Model X is a new patent-pending product family of electric endoscopic biopsy instruments currently in clinical phase.
-EndoDrill® Model X is developed to offer unique tissue sampling of high-quality core biopies.
+EndoDrill® is a new patent-pending product family of electric-driven endoscopic biopsy instruments currently in clinical phase.
+EndoDrill® is developed to offer unique tissue sampling of high-quality core biopies.
 The product includes a handle with flexible drill cylinder (disposable component) coupled with a motor unit, foot pedal and cables (reusable component).
 The product family is being developed for most endoscopic tissue acquisition indications, e.g. in the oesophagus, stomach, pancreas, colon, lungs and bladder.
-The primary segment of EndoDrill® Model X is the fast-growing premium market for ultrasound-guided biopsy instruments (EUS-FNA/FNB, EBUS-TBNA).
+Since the end of 2020, EndoDrill® is the world’s first CE-approved electric driven biopsy instrument for endoscopy – making it the first one granted market approval.
+The primary segment of EndoDrill® is the fast-growing premium market for ultrasound-guided biopsy instruments (EUS-FNA/FNB, EBUS-TBNA).

 Today’s EUS needle instruments are inserted into the tumour with a repeated stabbing motion, and daubs of cells and tissue fragments adhere to the tip of the needle.
 Because of the manual method and the generally low sample quality, experienced endoscopists are required for the sampling and skilled pathologists are needed for the evaluation.